ForLoopCodes/web-timer-v1.1.4/README.md

 >
 > ![image](https://user-images.githubusercontent.com/89027512/161438585-70b86105-b734-4ee6-98e6-95458a797346.png)

-> 13. You can also change the number or minutes and hours using the infut fields, shown on clicking on the time.
+> 13. You can also change the number or minutes and hours using the input fields, shown on clicking on the time.
 >
 > ![image](https://user-images.githubusercontent.com/89027512/161438676-fcc7b4f0-cc97-4340-b0b2-c1026557f336.png)